 You’re likely to be eligible if you are aged over 18, fluent in English, and have discovered or otherwise experienced a reproductive family secret at least two years ago that you’re prepared to share.
 This two-year buffer aims to ensure people have had some time to process their experience before deciding to participate in this study.

 This project is supervised by A/Prof Deb Dempsey, a sociologist and researcher, and A/Prof Roger Cook, a clinical and counselling psychologist and researcher, both from Swinburne University.

 It is possible that sharing personal stories of family secrets will be enjoyable, and people may gain insight, meaning or clarity into some aspects of your own life.
 I hope so!

 This being said, discussing or writing about personal topics can sometimes bring up emotions.
-I want to be clear with my participants that they are welcome to share as little or as much as they wanted to about their family story.
-There are supports in place if anything came up during or after participation.
-Participation was completely voluntary, and people could terminate or pause their involvement at any time, and decide to withdraw their contribution at any point up until the data had been processed.
+I want to be clear with my participants that they are welcome to share as little or as much as they want to about their family story.
+There are supports in place if anything comes up during or after participation.
+Participation is completely voluntary, and people can terminate or pause their involvement at any time, and decide to withdraw their contribution at any point up until the data has been processed.

 privacy and anonymity

 All interviews or written exchanges will be confidential and participation is anonymous.
 All data collected will be de-identified and a number of privacy-preserving techniques applied so that no one will be able to read any of my work and identify any individual participant or their family member.
 Data (including transcripts, contact details and recordings) is kept on Swinburne University's secure cloud server.
 The only person able to access any of this original material is me.